-Harvesting marijuana can be one of the most tricky parts of the cultivation process.
-Harvesting at early times can make marijuana less potent while harvesting it late could make it too narcotic, and the taste will be too strong.
+Harvesting marijuana can be one of the most tricky parts of the growing process.
+Harvesting too early can make marijuana less potent, while harvesting it too late could make it too narcotic with a very strong taste.

 There are numerous signs to determine whether marijuana buds are ready for harvest.
-It could be the color-changing of pistils, the darkening of resins, the yellowing of leaves, and many others.
+It could be the color-changing of pistils, the darkening of resins, the yellowing of leaves, and much more.
 The proper way to identify the right time for harvesting involves fundamental guidelines.
 In this article, we will tackle these guidelines and examples of pictures of buds ready for harvest.

 The Longer, the Better?

-In terms of harvesting marijuana, the longer it will not give any assurance of better harvest because the longer it will take, the more essential components are going to lose, like THC and CBD.
-It could even cause a more pungent foul smell and unpleasant experience when smoking.
+The longer you wait to harvest will not give any assurance of a better harvest.
+Waiting past the point of peak production will weaken the more essential components of THC and CBD.
+It could even cause a more pungent, foul smell and unpleasant experience when smoking.